 According to a research carried out in the Kansas State University, financial stress, poor communication and the disagreements stemming from it not only contribute to a decrease in relationship satisfaction but also increase the chances of divorce.

 The researchers also pointed out money tops the list of reasons for conflict among couples.
+If you are saying, “Financial stress is killing my marriage,” then you really need to deal with the issues seriously.

 Yet another study confirms that factors such as credit scores and bad debts add to financial stress in relationships, emerging as the number one cause for divorce.
 Another poll carried out on the dynamics of relationships and financial stress reveals that the problem may be more pronounced in couples in their 20s and 30s.